Generalising Holographic Superconductors: More on higher spin fields

 \subsection{Comparison of the condensates between the na\"{i}ve and physical models}

-Now that the Abelian-Higgs s-wave, SU(2) Yang-Mills p-wave and CKMWY and BHRY d-wave model have been introduced, everything is set up to resume the comparison between the na\"{i}ve and physical models which was started in Sec. \ref{sec:discussion} including Fig.\,\ref{fig:condensates_generalised_model}.
+Now that the Abelian-Higgs s-wave, SU(2) Yang-Mills p-wave and CKMWY and BHRY d-wave model have been introduced, everything is set up to resume the comparison between the \emph{na\"{i}ve} and physical models which was started in Sec. \ref{sec:discussion} including Fig.\,\ref{fig:condensates_generalised_model}.

-Before comparing the condensates for the na\"{i}ve and the mentioned physical models, it is useful to return for a moment to the case of general $\ell$ seeing as it provides some tools to relate the individual models.
+Before comparing the condensates for the \emph{na\"{i}ve} and the mentioned physical models, it is useful to return for a moment to the case of general $\ell$ seeing as it provides some tools to relate the individual models.
+As it has been motivated in Sec. \ref{sec:ansatze_fields} and shown explicitly for $\ell \le 2$, a spin-$\ell$ field can be represented by a tensor of rank $\ell$ accompanied by appropriate constraints.
 The general EOM for $\Psi$ with coefficients $E_\ell$ and $F_\ell$ that incorporate the curvature corrections implemented in the physical models has already been given in Eqs.\,(\ref{eq:eom_psi_withEandF}) and (\ref{eq:dynamical_mass_E_F}) in Sec.\ \ref{sec:HigherSpin_Naive_vs_Physical} in terms of $\Psi$.

 However, in order to compare with the calculation in Sec.\,\ref{sec:condensate_analytic_calculations}, it is convenient to work in terms of $\psi = \Psi z^\ell$, cf. Eq.\,(\ref{eq:psi_rescaling}).
 Then the equation reads